chadblack/history580/_posts/2013-09-10-perception-is-narrative.md

 The problem in these videos (clip here: http://vimeo.com/15473078) is that all that I ended up paying attention to was the part of the screen where the video was being presented.
 Rest of the images were elided into the background—not as a part of the narrative of the film, not even as something which was anti-narrative, but something which I only noticed because I was conscious of my need to experience the whole screen.
 Whatever impact the computer generated movie had wasn’t meaningful; it was random, a pile of laundry and something to be elided into a seprate narrative.

+Edit: After thinking about it, a simple way of putting my critique is this: I don't know that he gives enough consideration-- or, perhaps, not enough weight in his considerations-- to the individual experience of using new media.
+He does an excellent job of considering the computer screen as the interface, but not to the actual expereince of using that interface.
+This critique helps explain in part why I felt so uncomfortable with my above comments: while I do think he should give more credence to the actual user experience, this is a book about the theoretical shifts and possibilities of new media, not the meaning of new media to the individual.

 Interesting link I found about generating Narrative from Data:

  http://toc.oreilly.com/2012/01/narrative-science-kristian-hammond-data-content-generation.html